 Arguing the Case for DNA Evidence Based on Probabilistic Genotyping

-This interactive workshop is designed to empower the DNA expert in delivering cogent arguments for DNA evidence based on probabilistic genotyping.
+This workshop is designed to empower the DNA expert in delivering cogent arguments for DNA evidence based on probabilistic genotyping.
 With few exceptions, U.S. courts have delivered a number of favorable decisions supporting the admissibility of probabilistic genotyping – though not without potent challenges.

 Rather than focusing on ‘how to succeed as an expert witness’, we concentrate on how to draw upon data, logic, case decisions, and scientific literature to present and defend DNA evidence based on probabilistic genotyping.
 Through interactive strategies, presenters in this workshop will engage participants to outline their own arguments from the information presented.